Last updated on September 5th, 2025 at 03:58 pm

 optionalfeatures

-- Let Windows download and install the required files.
-If already enabled, uncheck it, reboot your system, and re-enable it.
+If already enabled, uncheck it, reboot your PC, and re-enable it.

 Method 2: Run the Windows Update Troubleshooter

-- Follow the on-screen instructions.
-Windows will try to detect and fix update-related problems.
+- Follow on-screen instructions to let Windows detect and fix issues.

 Method 3: Restart the Windows Update Service

-, and press Enter. - Scroll down to find Windows Update in the list.
+, and press Enter. - Locate Windows Update.

-- If it’s not running, right-click and choose Start, then Restart.
+- If it’s not running, choose Start, then restart it.

 Method 4: Run DISM and SFC Commands